Middle School Level Program

-The middle school program at Red Cedar School provides a socially nurturing and academically rich community for young adolescents.
-The small and personal nature of Red Cedar, our culture of respect and inclusion, and the emphasis we place on developing each student’s voice, all give our middle school age students strong support for navigating the socially challenging transition from childhood to adolescence.
+We have designed the middle school program to be a socially rich and nurturing community for young adolescents.
+The small, personal nature of Red Cedar, our culture of respect and inclusion, and the emphasis we place on developing each student’s voice, all give our middle school age students strong support for navigating the socially and emotionally challenging transition from childhood to adolescence.

 The middle school academic program is designed to engage students in learning which is interactive and rigorous, help them begin the transition to the greater independence of high school, and start laying the foundation for college.
 To this end, our program emphasizes personal initiative, complex thinking and communication.

-Each group begins the day with a Morning Meeting that focuses on community building and orienting for the day.
+Each group begins with a Morning Meeting to focus on community building and to orient for the day.
 In middle school, Morning Meeting provides a time for students to talk within the group about themselves, their relationships, the values that are important to them, their leadership role in the school, and issues within the group.
-We talk about current events, plan for upcoming trips, and play group-building games.
+We also talk about current events, plan for upcoming trips, and play group-building games.
 Everyone gathers for an All-School Meeting once a week.

 Middle school students participate in a math class best suited to their individual level.
-When students are ready, they take high school algebra.
+Many students take high school algebra and some high school geometry.
 At the pre-algebra level, we work with the Prentice Hall program for concept development, draw on a range of supplementary resources to build skills and fluency, and integrate math and science projects to apply mathematical thinking.
 At the high school algebra level, we work with the University of Chicago math program.

 Through the year, we engage in a series of intensive inquiries in the areas of science and social studies.
 We integrate academic study and hands-on experiences to inspire curiosity and foster understanding.